lukaas33/bachelor-scriptie/README.md

 It is written in LaTex and integrated with several tools.

-The following workflow is used.
+The following workflow is used:

 ## Track files to read